melisstuniewicz9/cts4000/Submission.md

 ---

 ### Abstract
-*Paws and Hearts* is a static website, showcasing a gallery of images and testimonials about the mental health and wellness benefits that stem from pet ownership.
+Paws and Hearts is a community-driven digital project that presents a collection of stories and photographs highlighting the mental health and wellness benefits of pet ownership.
 With stories sent in by real individuals, each contribution is raw and authentic, helping to create a wholesome online space where vulnerability is encouraged.
-The project seamlessly blends scholarly research and creativity, by presenting a potentially sensitive subject matter into a visually immersive digital format.
-Enhanced by original artwork and guided by web design and user experience principles, it stands as an online space that proudly reflects its creator’s labor of love and passion for creativity.
+Enhanced by original illustrations and guided by web design and user experience principles, it stands as an online space that seamlessly blends scholarly research and creativity, presenting a potentially sensitive subject matter into a visually immersive digital format.

 ---